 Langtang Valley Trek difficulty

-The Langtang valley trek difficulty is moderate.
+The Langtang Valley trek difficulty is moderate.
 No prior experience of the long trek is necessary for the Langtang Valley trek itinerary.
 However, it is necessary to consider that physical fitness is required.
-Prior to the trek, it is essential to indulge in physical activities like swimming, hiking, running, and walking as far as possible.
-If you have pre-existing medical conditions then it is vital that you provide your medical reports and share about the condition to our team.
-It is common that you will experience altitude sickness as you go above 3000m.
+Before the trek, it is essential to indulge in physical activities like swimming, hiking, running, and walking as far as possible.
+If you have pre-existing medical conditions then you must provide your medical reports and share about the condition to our team.
+Commonly, you will experience altitude sickness as you go above 3000m.
 You will have to walk 5 to 6 hours per day and will have to walk uphill and downhill.
-If you want to additionally hike up to Tserko Ri then you will have to walk 7 to 8 hours and the difficulty will increase slightly.
+If you want to hike up to Tserko Ri then you will have to walk 7 to 8 hours and the difficulty will increase slightly.
 Thus it is necessary to acclimatize during the trek.
 Our Langtang Valley trek itinerary is properly drafted considering the Langtang Valley Trek difficulty.